-- A. Suspected Use - B. Possession or having control, use of, or evidence of use. - C. Prescription Drugs and Over the Counter Drugs.
+Prescription Drugs and Over the Counter Drugs.
 Students who must take either prescription or non-prescription medication during school hours must have parental permission on file in the clinic and the medication must be kept in the clinic unless the requirements for self-possession of emergency medication are followed.
 Medication cannot be brought to school, taken, or administered except in compliance with these guidelines and board policy.
-No student shall have possession of, sell, conceal, negotiate, or broker to distribute or be under the influence of any prescription drug or over the counter drug of any kind while on school grounds during, before, or after school hours, off the school grounds at a school activity, function or event, or on school buses or rented carriers.
+No student shall buy, use, supply, possess, sell, conceal, distribute, transmit, or be under the influence of any prescription drug or over the counter drug of any kind while on school grounds during, before, or after school hours, off the school grounds at a school activity, function or event, or on school buses or rented carriers.

-R28 Fighting
+R30 Fighting